PistonDevelopers/blog.piston.rs/_posts/2019-06-01-toward-piston-1.0.md

 ### [Piston-Viewport](https://crates.io/crates/piston-viewport)

-A viewport is a rectangle inside the window sets up the coordinate system for a graphics API.
+A viewport is a rectangle inside the window that sets up the coordinate system for a graphics API.

 This library has a simple struct `Viewport` that stores viewport information.
 It is used to pass viewport information from render events to 2D graphics backends.